skarllot/Expressions/README.md

 }
 ```

+#### Combining Specifications

-The specifications can be combined using the available extension methods or the logical operators:
+Specifications can be combined using extension methods or logical operators to create more complex conditions.
+This flexibility allows you to express intricate business rules concisely.
+Here are examples of combining specifications for incidents:

 ```csharp
     public static Specification<Incident> IsClosed { get; } =